Pittsburgh Gun Charges Attorney

 Defense Against Gun Charges

-There are different types of defenses that a criminal defense attorney may use in gun cases.
+There are different types of defenses that a gun charges attorney may use in gun cases.
 These defenses may include no criminal intent, illegal search or first-time offender.
 If law enforcement found a gun in your car or home without a search warrant, the evidence may be suppressed and lead to a dismissal of charges.
 First-time offenders may qualify for pre-trial intervention and avoid getting a criminal record.
 If you’re facing a gun charge, it’s best to seek legal counsel from expert lawyers in gun charges.

 Call on Us for Any Gun Charge You Are Facing